ThomWilliams/castaway-app/README.md

 * React router set up is employed to enhance navigation and interactivity, with the app accepting and respond to user requests.

-* Authentication via JWT tokens auth-middleware and brcrypt hashing provides security for the user data upon signing up and logging in.
+* Authentication via JWT tokens auth-middleware and bcrypt hashing provides security for the user data upon signing up and logging in.

 * Sensitive information such as the API keys are protected in local-only environment files.